-There must be a written fall protection work plan on site during any work task require fall protection.
+There must be a written fall protection work plan on site during any work task that requires fall protection.

 Scope and Application